Skip to main content

 In California, a breach of a policy condition does not automatically forfeit your claim.
 The consequences depend on the severity of the breach and whether it caused prejudice:

 • Minor procedural breaches (late proof of loss, missed deadline by days): Generally excused if no prejudice to the insurer.
-Comply as soon as possible and document the reason for the delay.
+Late compliance, with the reason for the delay documented, contains the damage.

 • Substantive breaches (destroying evidence, refusing all inspections, refusing a properly requested EUO): May result in denial if the insurer can show the breach prevented them from evaluating the claim.
 Even here, the insurer must show actual prejudice.

 • Fraud or material misrepresentation(falsifying a proof of loss, inflating values, concealing relevant facts): This is a different category entirely.
-Intentional misrepresentation in a sworn proof of loss can void the entire policy — not just the claim at issue.
-This is governed by Insurance Code §2071 and California's concealment and misrepresentation statutes.
+Wilful misrepresentation of a material fact in a sworn proof of loss can void the entire policy — not just the claim at issue.
+This is governed by Insurance Code § 2071 and California's concealment and misrepresentation statutes.

 The Bottom Line